luisrmendes/dQuantumSim/README.md

 # Distributed Quantum Simulator developed at FEUP

 This project implements a parallel and scalable quantum simulator based on the state vector approach.
-By distributing the workload amongst various machines, we extend the capabilities of quantum simulation.
+We extend the capabilities of quantum simulation by distributing the workload amongst various computer nodes and take advantage of combined shared memory.

+This project is implemented in C++ and strictly conforms with the ISO/IEC 14882:2017 specification for C++17.
+MPI is used for inter-process communication amongst computer nodes.

 ## Features

-The program receives a quantum assembly file as input.
-This simulator parses a subset of the OpenQASM 2.0 specification.
+This simulator supports a subset of the OpenQASM 2.0 quantum assembly specification.
 The following gate operations are implemented:

 - Pauli X gate